HEmile/juggl/docs/Juggl.md

 aliases: []
 ---

-Welcome to the documentation of Juggl, now available on the [[Obsidian]] community plugins store.
+Welcome to the documentation of Juggl.

 Juggl is the next generation of PKM-focused graph views!
+It is completely customizable and extendable, with many advanced features out of the box.

 - **Code** is on Github: https://github.com/HEmile/juggl
 - **Support the development** of Juggl: